 Apparently dozens of people die doing this job every year in India.

-(See this article in the Indian Express.)
+(See this article in the Indian Express and this article in India Times.)

 I’ve cleared blocked sewers myself, in England and in Scotland – usually just pipes, cleared with rods; once by digging up a drive when there was an obvious, new depression in the surface at just the distance where the rod refused to go any further.
 Renewing the ancient brickwork was the hardest part of that job, but not the most unpleasant!
 But diving into a flooded sewer?
 No thanks!